keystonejs/keystone/.changeset/soft-walls-arrive.md

 '@keystonejs/app-admin-ui': patch
 ---

-Fix a bug on saving lists with virtual fields
+Fixed a bug on saving lists with virtual fields.